NIteshx2/UltimateSecurityCam/README.md

 - Python 3.6
 - Opencv (CV2) [tutorial](https://pythonprogramming.net/loading-images-python-opencv-tutorial/)

+### How it works ?
+We take a snapshot of the room , lets call this base.jpg.
+Now , continuously scan the current frame and subtract it from base.jpg if the differnce is more than a treshold , we'll consider a breach happening.

 ## Setup instructions :
 - To run , simply copy the code in the StarterCode.py and run it.
   - If you need a python IDE , I recommend using pycharm.
 [Tutorial to install : ](https://www.youtube.com/watch?v=QzcaEELafkE).